habuka036/wakame-vdc-wiki/en/install-guide.md

   * One gigabyte of RAM memory should be more than enough for Wakame-vdc to run in this simple demo environment.

   * Some free disk space in the `/var/lib` directory.
 How much you need depends on how many instances you want to start.
 Wakame-vdc is going to place its instances data in `/var/lib/wakame-vdc`.
-One instance of the Ubuntu lucid image used in this guide takes up about 350 MB.
+One instance of the Ubuntu Lucid image used in this guide takes up about 350 MB.

 ### What will this guide do to my machine?

-  * Since we are going to use OpenVZ, we will install OpenVZ's modified Linux kernel.
+  * Since we are going to use [OpenVZ](http://openvz.org/Main_Page), we will install OpenVZ's modified Linux kernel.

   * We are going to set up a [Linux Bridge](http://www.linuxfoundation.org/collaborate/workgroups/networking/bridge) and connect the host's eth0 interface to it.

-### Guide
+### Let's get started

 #### Yum repository setup